 Output formats & qualitiesWe offer our streams at different quality levels to end-users to cater for differences in connection speed.
 Our player allows users to choose their quality level:

 - Low - ±20MB per hour / 40kbps: a low quality stream for slow or expensive connections such as EDGE or 3G, good for voice content but not ideal for music.

 - Medium - ±40MB per hour / 80kbps: the default quality level suitable for most connection types.
 Provides great voice quality and a decent music experience.

 - High - ±80MB per hour / 160kbps: a much higher audio quality level suitable for faster connections.
 Provides quality equal or better than FM broadcasts.

-To ensure compatibility with a wide range of platforms each quality is available in 2 audio formats:
+To ensure compatibility with a wide range of platforms on both of these packages each quality level is made available in 3 audio formats:

 Our web player will automatically select the best supported format when loading in a browser.
 Additionally direct access to the streams are also available, for playback with another application or service.
 The "How do i listen with a media player application ?" section on this page assists end-user with accessing the streams with an application.

 What software can i use to publish my stream ?

 We always recommend leasing our dedicated hardware to ensure reliable high-quality stream uploading.